jtannas/katachi/docs/docs/FAQ.md

 If there's a tool you'd like to see Katachi integrated with, please let us know!

-We have `RSpec` and `Minitest` integrations and we think they're pretty cool, but they were never the finish line.
+We have `RSpec` and `Minitest` integrations, and though we think they're cool they were never the finish line.

 We're excited to see what else we can build on top of Katachi.